Prefatory note added May 6, 2019 (rev. Jan. 31, 2020):

 “Denver saw a slight narrowing of racial suspension gaps: from 2006 to 2013, suspension rates for black students fell by 7.2 percentage points—the largest reduction among the district’s racial groups in absolute terms.
 Still, in 2013 the suspension rate for black students, at 10.42 percent, remained almost five times higher than that for white students, at 2.28 percent.35”

 Readers would assume that the ratio of the black suspension rate to the white suspension had declined, while still remaining high.
 In fact, however, as shown in Table 10.1 (at 6) of the article’s reference 35 (a 2014 paper by Thalia Gonzalez), over the period discussed the ratio increased from 3.0 (17.61/5.88) to 4.6 (10.42/2.28).
-(Had the article discussed the percentage decline, it would have been 41% for blacks and 61% for whites.)
-The Gonzalez paper was also recently read as indicating that relative racial differences in discipline rates had decreased in a January 2019 paper by the Denver-based Education Commission for the States and in a December 2018 Rand study of suspension disparities in Pittsburg.
+(Had the article discussed the percentage decline, it would have been 41% for blacks and 61% for whites, or to use the phrasing employed at the beginning of the excerpt, the suspension rate dropped by less than half for blacks and by more than half for whites.)

+The Gonzalez study has also misled many others regarding the effects of restorative justice practices on relative racial differences in suspensions in Denver.
 A January 20, 2019 issue brief by the Denver-based Education Commission of the States, which discusses discipline disparities in terms of the ratio of the black rate to the white rate, relied on the Gonzalez study to report that racial disparities in suspensions were reduced.
-A April 21, 2019 Salon article “How schools are using restorative justice practices to remedy racial disparities in discipline”also cites data from the Gonzalez study is support of the theme reflected in the title.
+April 21, 2019 Salon article “How schools are using restorative justice practices to remedy racial disparities in discipline” also cites data from the Gonzalez study is support of the theme reflected in the title.
 This article, which also discusses the situation in Oakland, shows no awareness of the possibility that relative and absolute differences can show different patterns of changes.
+A May 2019 report by the Learning Policy Institute read the Gonzalez study finding that restorative practices had reduced relative differences in discipline rate, while presenting figures (at 12) on reductions in absolute differences that, if true, would in fact show a reduction in the relative difference between black and white rates.
+But the study erroneously presented the white suspension rates at the beginning and end of the period shown in Table 10.1 of the Gonzalez article as the absolute differences between rates at the beginning and end of the period.
+A December 2018 Rand study of restorative practices in Pittsburg discussed (at 4) the Gonzalez findings with regard to absolute differences in a way that would lead many or most observers to believe that the ratio of the black rate to the white rate had decreased, just as those findings had led the Future of Children article authors to believe that.

 “Since the passage of the new policy, OSS rates have steadily declined from 7.4% to 3.6% of all students in the district, as has the proportion of students entering the discipline system (from 15.4% to 8.9%).
 At the same time, schools’ use of RIs increased from less than 4% of disciplined students to nearly 26%.
 However, districtwide suspension rates suggest that racial disparities among disciplined students have persisted in recent years, although racial gaps in suspension rates have narrowed over time (Anyon et al., 2014).
 In 2015 (the most recent data available), 6% of Black students, 5% of Native American students, 3% of Latino students, 1% of White students, and 1% of Asian students were issued one or more suspensions.
 In contrast, in 2008, before discipline reform was implemented, the rates were as follows: 14% of Black students, 11% of Native American students, 9% of Latino students, 5% of White students, and 2% of Asian students.
 This represents a narrowing of the suspension gap between White and Black students from 9% to 5% over 7 years, although Black students remain six times more likely to be suspended than their White peers.”